List of tourist attractions in Kozhikode: Thiruvannur Siva Temple

 This Siva temple has an apsidal garbhagriha, decorated with typical Chola pillars and pilasters, panjaras and vyalimukhas.
 The central shrine has escaped any repair or change and is relatively well preserved.
 An inscription unearthed records a land grant given to Tirumannur Patarakar in the eighth regnal year of Raja Raja Chola.
 The record has been dated to 1044 AD.
 The deity appears to have been a Jain Tirthankara (since the rules of Thirukkunavaye, the premier Jain shrine of Kerala in Kodungalloor, are cited in the punitive clauses).
 The Jain temple must have been converted into a Siva temples sometime in the 11th century before the arrival of the Zamorins.
 The apsidal shrine and other features are attributable to this period.

 Kappad Beach

 Kappad (Kappakkadavu) Beach is located 16 km to the north of Kozhikode along the Kannur road at Pookkad.
-Apart from the fact that it is a rocky beach with high potential for tourism, it is the site where Vasco Da Gama landed on 27 May 1498 with three vessels and 170 men.
+It is the site where Vasco Da Gama landed on 27 May 1498 with three vessels and 170 men.
 A monument erected here commemorates this event.
-An ancient temple on a hillock, facing the sea, is an added attraction.